Pontifical School of Theology

 3 credits

 The Holy Trinity is a mystery, the mystery of the living God who is One and Triune: Father, Son, and Spirit.
 This Trinitarian confession is the Christian hallmark of discourse on God.
 The specificity of the Christian faith is rightly expressed in the paradoxical and problematic appellation of Trinitarian monotheism.
-If belief in the triune God cannot be interpreted as a break with Jewish monotheism, then how can divine unity and uniqueness be thought of in coherence with the entirety of biblical revelation?
+If belief in the one and triune God cannot be interpreted as a break with Jewish monotheism, then how can divine unity and uniqueness be thought of in coherence with the entirety of biblical revelation?
 If God’s unfathomability makes him immune to the rationalist reductions that would like to capture his essence, is it possible to give an account of God as Father, Son, and Holy Spirit other than in a credo quia absurdum?
 These questions involve biblical theology, the history of dogma, systematic theology, and patristic theology.
 Following an introduction designed to show the place of Trinitarian theology in Christian dogmatics as a whole and a preliminary chapter dealing with Christian monotheism, the course is divided into four parts: biblical, historical, patristic, and systematic.
 The purpose is to explore the ever-actual “sites” of Trinitarian theology on their own grounds.

 THEO311The Prophets